Actusis-Nricul/Actusis-Nricul/README.md

 💻 Roblox developer passionate about creating games, systems, and open-source tools.

-🛠️ I enjoy building efficient Luau code, experimenting with new ideas, and sharing useful resources with the Roblox development community.
+🛠️ I enjoy building efficient Luau code, experimenting with new ideas, and sharing useful resources with the Roblox exploiter community.

 ## ⚡ Tech Stack